CONNECT WITH ME ON INSTAGRAM

 Renowned for its hearty and flavorful Cuban food, La Barbacoa is a local favorite.
 Their dishes, like the battered shrimp platter, are sure to satisfy your taste buds without breaking the bank.

-The restaurant’s open-air setting adds to its charm, making it a great spot for budget travelers seeking a unique dining experience.
+The restaurant’s open-air setting adds to its charm.
+And makes it a great spot for budget travelers seeking a unique dining experience.

 Salsa Suárez